Ninjangelo/Ninjangelo.github.io/README.md

 # Angelo's Portfolio Website
 <ins>Status:</ins> In-progress
 <br>
-Click [here](https://ninjangelo.github.io) to the visit the latest version of the website.
+Click [here](https://ninjangelo.github.io) to the visit the latest version of the portfolio website.